 – An unusual response to a strange circumstance is ordinary conduct.

-– It does not always matter what we anticipated from life, but instead what life anticipated from us.
+– It does not always matter what we anticipated from life but what life anticipated from us.

 – Love goes exceptionally a long way past the outer beauty of the adored.
 It rather holds significance within the inner soul.

 -Man doesn’t just exist.
 However, he consistently chooses what his reality will be and will end up being the next second.

 – Each individual has the opportunity and allowance to change at any moment.

 – It isn’t independence from conditions, yet it is an opportunity to stand firm toward the conditions.